gateio/gateapi-nodejs/docs/FuturesApi.md

 const settle = "usdt"; // 'btc' | 'usdt' | Settle currency
 const futuresOrder = new FuturesOrder(); // FuturesOrder |
 const opts = {
-  'xGateExptime': 1689560679123 // number | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
+  'xGateExptime': "1689560679123" // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
 };
 api.createFuturesOrder(settle, futuresOrder, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),